The Fyreslayers are the sons of Grimnir, the duardin god of battle who perished in an epic fight against Vulcatrix, mother of Salamanders.

 - Vulkite Berzerker Karl: 170 points

-- Vulkite Berzerker with Handaxe and Slingshield: 85 points
+- Vulkite Berzerker with Fyresteel Handaxe and Bladed Slingshield: 85 points

-- Vulkite Berzerker with pair of Handaxes: 85 points
+- Vulkite Berzerker with pair of Fyresteel Handaxes: 85 points

 The Vulkite are the cheapest models of this warband and this allows them to be used in scores.